 Enneagram or Enneagram of personality is an ancient system that defines different personality types.
 It was introduced by Oscar Ichazo, a Bolivian psycho-spiritual teacher during the 1950s.
 It has been widely promoted in spirituality and business management context initially, but later into personality traits.
 This personality trait theory has been one of the popular subjects in multiple books.
-It talks about how each personality type tends to behave with others.
+It helps to understand your internal motivations, and how these influence how you interact with others.
 All types in the Enneagram system are driven by their distinct motivations, which leads them to have different priorities.
 This personality framework helps you understand how to cultivate healthy relationships, behavior, or motives of the other party.
 This article explores how to determine your Enneagram, which personality types go well, what exactly the compatibility is, and more about the Enneagram relationship.
 Scroll down to find more information.

 In This Article

 Enneagram is a personality framework that helps understand a person’s motivations, struggles, fears, and dominant behaviors.
 Based on the evaluation, there are nine different personality types.
 Here is a quick low-down of them all:

 Type 1: The Reformer

 These are highly industrious, perfectionist, principled, and diligent individuals.
 They have a sense of mission that often helps them overcome difficulties and shine through rough days.